infracost/actions/comment/README.md

 ## Outputs

-This action does not set any direct outputs.
+This action sets the following output:

+- `body`: The body of comment that was posted.